Loke155/Open-ePlatform/README.md

 ###BaseMapQuery
 The base class for all types of map based query types.

+###demo.oeplatform.org
+A dynamic web project for eclipse containing the Open ePlatform design

 ###FlowEngine
 The main engine in Open ePlatform responsible for all core functions.